PhilipEskins/dispatcher/README.md

 ## Process

+#### Wednesday 5/22/2019
+_I was able to get the data to display when you click on an employee and it takes you to a new page that shows the employee details.
+I started working on an edit button, but I originally was going down the wrong path so it took awhile to realize that.
+Eventually I got the needed data to show up as a value in a input field that can be edited._

+#### Tuesday 5/21/2019
+_Made some good progress today.
+I decided to tryout using hooks in my React project and it worked out great.
+Got it to the point where it console logs the individual employee when you click on a name in the list._

 #### Monday 5/20/2019
 _Final week at Epicodus.
 Today I spent time trying to get the forms to function the way I wanted and it didn't go well.
 Decided to drop the path I was going down and start a new branch.
 Made more progress going that route.
 Implemented a Firebase connection and got framework set up to display the info from the database._